Krishnamohan-Yerrabilli/Rancher-Deep-Dive/2-A-high-level-overview-of-Rancher-and-Kubernetes/README.md

 # RKE and RKE2 are solutions for building a Kubernetes (K8s) cluster.

-The traditional process of building a K8s cluster, known as "K8s the hard way," can be complicated and change over time.
-It involves generating a root CA key, configuring etcd, installing kube-apiserver, kube-controller-manager, and kubescheduler, and joining worker nodes to the cluster.
+Building a `Kubernetes` cluster using the traditional method, known as `K8s the hard way`, can be challenging due to its complexity and the need for constant updates.
+This process involves generating a root CA key, configuring `etcd`, installing `kube-apiserver`, `kube-controller-manager`, and `kube-scheduler`, and joining worker nodes to the cluster.

-Rancher aimed to make building K8s clusters easier through its container clustering software, Cattle, in Rancher v1.6.
-Everything needed to run as a container.

-So guys to explain in simple terms "RKE" is Rancher's cluster 'orchestration' basically its a command line tool for creating and managing Cloud Native Computing Foundation (CNCF)-certified K8s clusters with various operating systems and configurations.
-The core idea of RKE is that everything that makes up the K8s cluster should run inside Docker containers.
-This allows RKE to be deployed on any 'operating system' as long as it's within a 'Docker container', as RKE does not install binaries on the host or configure services on the 'host system'.
+To simplify this process, Rancher introduced `RKE` with its container clustering software, `Cattle`, in Rancher v1.6. `RKE` is a command-line tool for creating and managing `CNCF`-certified `Kubernetes` clusters across various operating systems and configurations.
+The core idea behind `RKE` is to run everything that makes up a `Kubernetes` cluster inside `Docker` containers, which allows `RKE` to be deployed on any operating system as long as it's inside a `Docker` container.
+This means that `RKE` does not install binaries on the host or configure services on the host system.

 ```s
 user: root